mohammad-mghn/tailwindcss-classes-pattern/README.md

-Using patterns 📊 in your codes is always a pretty great thing👍, because your code looks much better 👀, in the future you won't confuse 🧠, and other developers 🧑‍💻 that contribute to your project will understand it better especially in open source projects 📖.
+Using patterns 📊 in your codes is always a pretty great thing👍 because your code looks much better 👀, in the future, you won't be confuse 🧠, and other developers 🧑‍💻 that contribute to your project will understand it better, especially in open source projects 📖.

-Some patterns are confusing 🧠, and hard to remember 😡, since one of the goals of the tailwindCSS is not to be complicated 🦾, I try a lot to make as much as easy, and easy to customize 🖌️.
+Some patterns are confusing 🧠, and hard to remember 😡 since one of the goals of the tailwindCSS is not to be complicated 🦾, I try a lot to make as much as easy, and easy to customize 🖌️.

-> I also made a [GitHub repository](https://github.com/vito-mohagheghian/tailwindcss-classes-pattern/tree/main) for you guys be able to contribute, and make it better. 😉

 # Basics